Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 **The winner of each round becomes the dealer for the next round.**

 ## Dealing the Cards
-The player to the left of the dealer shuffles the deck, and the player to the right of the dealer cuts.
+The player to the left of the dealer [尾季 - びき, *biki*] shuffles the deck, and the player to the right of the dealer [胴二 - どうに, *douni*] cuts.
 Then, starting with the player to their right and moving anti-clockwise (↺), the dealer deals 4 cards to each player in turn, followed by 3 card face-up to the table.
 They then give a further 3 cards to each player, and an additional 3 cards face-up to the table.

 In total, 7 cards are dealt to each player, and 6 cards to the table face-up to form the field.